ai-robotics-estonia/2023_testing_ai_based_management_system_for_production_logistics_optimization_in_the_company/README.md

 goods warehouse, as well as the introduction of a smart transportation task management system that minimized the need for intermediate storage areas on the factory floor.
-In this way, the demo project ensured a smooth and fast material and information flow throughout the entire production cycle, which resulted in incre
+In this way, the demo project ensured a smooth and fast material and information flow throughout the entire production cycle, which resulted in increased productivity, reduced costs and optimal fulfillment of transportation tasks.

 *Data sources (which data was used for the technological solution)*